lingfo/lingfo/readme.md

 ---

-Sushi is a library that allows you to run functions from other languages without needing to translate the code.
+Sushi is a library that allows you to run functions from other languages to python without needing to translate the code.

 ## How it works